Commander-in-Chief, Andaman and Nicobar Command

 The Commander-in-Chief, Andaman and Nicobar Command (CINCAN) is the head of the Andaman and Nicobar Command, the first and only Tri-service theater command of the Indian Armed Forces, based at Sri Vijaya Puram (formerly Port Blair) in the Andaman and Nicobar Islands, a Union Territory of India.

-The current CINCAN is Vice Admiral Ajay Kochhar who took command on 1 October 2025 as the 19th CINCAN.
+The current CINCAN is Vice Admiral Vineet McCarty who took command on 1 June 2026 as the 20th CINCAN.

 History

 The Andaman and Nicobar Islands became a Union territory of India in 1956.
 The first military unit on the islands was the naval base INS Jarawa, which was commissioned in 1964.
 The base was commanded by a Resident Naval Officer (RNO).
 After establishing subsequent garrisons in the islands, the post was upgraded to Naval Officer-in-Charge Andaman & Nicobar (NOIC A&N).
 The naval establishments were under the command of the Eastern Naval Command during the Indo-Pakistani War of 1971.
 In October 1976, the operational control of all forces in the islands was given, and the post was upgraded to Commodore, Andaman & Nicobar (COMAN).
 Shortly afterwards, all establishments came under the newly created Fortress Andaman & Nicobar to signify jointness.
 The appointment was redesignated to Fortress Commander, Andaman and Nicobar Islands (FORTAN).
 In 1978, INS Kardip was commissioned as a Forward operating base.